Janseuwu/EnterLearning/README.md

 ### Firefox installation

-Currently can't sign the extension, which is required by Firefox for permanent installation.
+We are currently waiting for a signature, which is required by Firefox for permanent installation.
 You can, however, install it temporarily using the `web-ext` tool or the `about:debugging` page.